How to Improve Your Website: 8 Tips for Better Design

 These factors help play into buyer decisions, but they should also dictate your site design.

-Try going for a basic color palette, with two main colors and one accent color.
+Try a basic color palette with two primary colors and one accent color.
 Don’t try to make a statement by combining lurid orange and lime green in the hopes that your site will stand out.
 It will, but not in the way you want it to!

 Avoid the temptation to throw all your products into a never-ending carousel on the front page, too.
 When it comes to design, less is often more.